Buthaina bint al-Mu'tamid ibn Abbad

 Buthaina bint al-Mu'tamid ibn Abbad (بثينة بنت المعتمد بن عباد) was a poet of Al-Andalus.

 She was born in 1070 and was the daughter of al-Mu'tamid ibn Abbad, ruler of the Taifa of Seville, and his consort Al-Rumaikiyya, an Andalusian poet.
 One of her poems, "Listen to my words", is about being sold into slavery after her father was overthrown.

+After the initial fall of her father's rule, Buthaina had escaped, but was ambushed and enslaved.
+The man who bought her did not recognize her, and gave her to his son.
+Buthaina revealed who she was to the son (possibly because he wanted to have sex and she refused) and stated that they must marry.
+The son agreed, and sent a letter to Buthaina's father requesting permission to marry her.
+Buthaina wrote a poem which she sent to her father alongside the letter, explaining the situation - describing the son as kind and honourable - and asking for her father's blessing, which he gave.